 In the Morning

-Starting from the Margaret River Bed and Breakfast in a luxury people mover, the tour will take you north along the tree lined Caves Road and passing gorgeous vistas of vineyards on the rolling hills.
+Starting from the Margaret River Bed and Breakfast, the tour will take you north along the tree lined Caves Road and passing gorgeous vistas of vineyards on the rolling hills.
 Depending on interest, weather and time, we may stop to examine geological features at places such as Gracetown, Moses Rock, Willyabrup Cliffs and Canal Rocks.
 We may even visit Cape Naturaliste .
 The most scenically spectacular are the Wilyabrup Cliffs.

 On our return, there are many famous wineries as well as boutique vineyards and breweries where we can stop and enjoy free tastings.
 You will learn about the origin of the different soils and climates that result in unique terroir that can produce some of Australia’s finest wines.
 Unfortunately, time seems to fly on a tour and not everything can be visited.

 After lunch the tour will head south, maybe visiting a jam and fruit wine factory that is always very popular.
-The road then winds through peaceful rural country, crossing the Blackwood River and enjoying a second tasting at a lovely boutique winery until we reach famous Hamelin Bay.
+The road then winds through peaceful rural country, crossing the Blackwood River and maybe enjoying a second tasting at a lovely boutique winery until we reach famous Hamelin Bay.
 This historic bay is scenically spectacular and includes some fine examples of coastal morphology.
 A bonus is that the bay is a special nature reserve for stingrays and there is a flock of them that patrol the beach and they can also be hand fed.
 Note that the stingrays are not always there, particularly in rough weather.
 Returning up Caves Road, via a drive through the majestic Boranup Forest to look at giant Karri trees and the undergrowth vegetation, we can also stop at a giant sinkhole and discover the geology of cave formation.

 Time and interest permitting, the tour can also visit the tallest mainland lighthouse at Cape Leeuwin and its many exposures and features.